United Nations Sunday

 What You Can Do

-- Part III: Planning for Congregational Leaders (PDF, 11 pages)
+- Part III: Planning a UN Sunday Service (PDF, 11 pages)

 We encourage Ministers, Lay Leaders as well as Youth and Adult Envoys to take advantage of our prepared materials and/or develop your own ideas for a UN Sunday service.
 We have updated our packet to better assist those involved with the planning and execution of the service or event.